Case Study — YieldSphere

 The Challenge

-A vertically integrated agricultural enterprise managing 80,000 hectares of production, 3 processing facilities, and commodity sales across 22 markets was running farm management, finance, and market intelligence on completely separate systems with no data sharing.
-The 4-day monthly close involved 3 separate teams reconciling between systems with a 15-20% error rate in initial drafts.
+An institutional DeFi fund managing positions across 30+ protocols and 10+ chains, with traditional fund accounting and market-data subscriptions, was running on-chain position tracking, fund accounting, and market intelligence on completely separate systems with no data sharing.
+The 4-day monthly NAV close involved 3 separate teams reconciling between systems with a 15-20% error rate in initial drafts.

 Our Approach